linnarsson-lab/auto-annotation/Mouse_development/Attribute/Class/@OL.md

 synonyms:
 ---

+Oligodendrocyte lineage

-Cells expressing pan-oligodendrocyte markers
+Cells expressing pan-oligodendrocyte markers.

+Note:
-Sox10 is also generally expressed in neural crest lineage Plp1 is shared with Schwann cells and olfactory ensheathing cells With Mog it becomes unique, but only labels more mature oligos
+Sox10 is also generally expressed in neural crest lineage Plp1 is shared with Schwann cells and olfactory ensheathing cells With Mog the signature becomes unique, but only labels more mature oligos.